filipe1309/agl-go-driver/README.md

 ## 💬 About

+The project is a simple file storage API that allows users to upload and download files.

+> [!NOTE]
-This project was developed following Aprenda Golang's "[Imersão Backend](https://aprendagolang.com.br/courses/imersao-backend)" course.
+> This project was developed following Aprenda Golang's "[Imersão Backend](https://aprendagolang.com.br/courses/imersao-backend)" course.

-Notes taken during the course are in the [notes](notes.md) file.
+> Notes taken during the course are in the [notes](notes.md) file.
-Architecture:

 ## :art: Architecture